elihanover/go-ethereum/README.md

 To account for this, we used the first two bits of the prefix to represent some extra padding that was added to the end of the path.
 We took advantage of the four padding bits implemented by the HP encoding, and added 0-3 bits of padding.

+##### (Bin) Prefix: high nibble of first byte
+    bit 0: padding bit
+    bit 1: padding bit
+    bit 2: terminator bit (set to 1 if path ends in 16) bit 3: odd/even bit (set to 1 if path is odd number of hex chars)

 ###### Example 1:
     Bin: 110010
     Compact': [1000 0000] [1100 1000]